 remote_doc.response_endtimingmillisecond

-These measurements concern the time it takes the Document Engine to fetch documents from remote URLs.
+These metrics describe how long Document Engine takes to fetch documents from remote URLs:

-To get the total remote document response time, sum up both metrics.
+To estimate total remote document fetch time, add both metrics.

 TagDescription

-resultsuccess, error, or timeout, indicating if fetching the remote document succeeded.
+resultsuccess, error, or timeout, depending on the fetch result

 NameTypeUnit